fylgja/site/src/features/darkmode.md

 And as you could see it in our sample, we used a dark tint of our theme (primary) color.

 This gives it a more personal feel than just a inverted version.

-Also dark mode is never a must.
-If your brand/site does not fits in this style.
+Also dark mode is never a must, if your brand/site does not fit in this style,

-Than don't bother trying to add it.
-This only adds confusion to your users.
+then don't bother trying to add it, it only confuses your users.

-This of course also work the other way around.